btdrawer/divelog-server-graphql/README.md

 A GraphQL version of my [divelog-server-rest](https://github.com/btdrawer/divelog-server-rest) project, which was a REST API built using NodeJS and Express.

-I have also built another iteration of this project using Prisma, also utilising TypeScript: [divelog-server-prisma](https://github.com/btdrawer/divelog-server-prisma).
-I decided to build this MongoDB-specific one first as additional practice and evidence of my understanding of GraphQL.

 ## Requirements

 -   NodeJS